ASK Teacher Alan

 Ans: My requirement is 12 years old and above.
 I do not speak for other institutions and teachers as they would have their separate opinion.
 Let me explain from what I have observed through many years of teaching.

 When pressing a chord on a guitar, it requires a significant amount of strength on the joints of your fingers.
 For a child below 12 learning guitar, I have observed most of them struggled to press chords properly.
-Their fingers are be wobbly and could not withstand the amount of pressure required.
+Their fingers are wobbly and could not withstand the amount of pressure required.
 When a chord is not properly pressed, your guitar would sound half muted.
 Thus the purpose of learning guitar is not achieved when you cannot get the chord to sound right.

 Q16: How many students do you see per week?